malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 # Thermodynamic quantities for Melting and Growth

-In this section we are calculating the quantities needed to model crystal growth.
+In this section we find the quantities needed to model crystal growth using the models described in @sec:crystal_growth_theories.
+These quantities are
-The melting point $T_m$,
+the melting point $T_m$ (@sec:melting_point),
-the spinodal temperature,
-the chemical potential $\Delta \mu$, and the transport coefficient.
+the spinodal temperature (@sec:spinodal), the chemical potential $\Delta \mu$ (@sec:chemical_potential), and the transport coefficient (@sec:crystal_transport).

 ## Melting Point {#sec:melting_point}

-The melting point $T_m$ is the temperature at which the rates of attachment and detachment at the crystal surface are the same, there is no net growth or melting.
+The melting point $T_m$ is the temperature at which the rates of attachment and detachment at the crystal surface are the same, that is, there is no net growth or melting.
-A method of determining the melting point from molecular dynamics simulations is finding the temperature at which the growth rate crosses from crosses from negative (melting) to positive (growth). [@GarciaFernandez2006] Throughout the study of the Trimer molecule, no crystallisation has been observed, despite running simulations as long as HOOMD-blue allows.
+A standard method of determining the melting point in molecular dynamics simulations is to find the temperature at which the growth rate crosses from negative (melting) to positive (growth). [@GarciaFernandez2006] Throughout the study of the Trimer molecule no crystallisation has been observed, despite running simulations for as many timesteps as HOOMD-blue allows.
-A technical decision in the development of the HOOMD-blue molecular dynamics package deemed that a 32 bit unsigned integer was enough to keep track of the number of timesteps;
-HOOMD-blue can only count up to $2^{32}-1$, slightly more than 4 billion. [@hoomd_counter] This means with the chosen timestep of 0.005, the longest possible timescale for a simulation is $2e7$.
+A technical decision in the development of HOOMD-blue deemed a 32 bit unsigned integer enough to keep track of the current timestep, meaning HOOMD-blue can only count up to $2^{32}-1$, slightly more than 4 billion. [@hoomd_counter] With the chosen timestep in our simulations of 0.005, the longest possible timescale for a simulation is $2e7$.
 This limitation of HOOMD-blue is not an issue for similar studies of crystal growth [@Reinhart2018;@Benjamin2015;@Tang2013;@Yagasaki2016] which use timescales 2-4 orders of magnitude less than used here.
-It is possible the maximum timescale could be extended by increasing the size of the timestep [@Stocker2003;@Fass2018] however that is unlikely to increase the timescale by the order of magnitude required to observe crystal growth.
+It is possible the maximum timescale could be extended by increasing the size of the timestep [@Stocker2003;@Fass2018] however, it is unlikely to increase the timescale by the order of magnitude required to observe crystal growth.

-With the absence of crystal growth, the melting point becomes as estimate.
+With the absence of observed growth we need an alternate description of the melting point.
-The melting point is defined here as the temperature at which melting is no longer observed, with the limit of being the melting of a single layer of crystal.
+We define the melting point as the temperature at which melting is no longer observed, with the limit of being the melting of a single layer of crystal.
+This means the melting point becomes an estimate since we are unable to distinguish between the melting rate reaching zero because of thermodynamics or the timescale being too short to observe.
 The melting rate which corresponds to the melting of a single layer of crystal over the course of the entire simulation is \num{3e-7}.